 As well as making Homemade Limoncello for Christmas hamper gifts, I decided to give an orange version a go, aptly named Spiced Arancello.

-Well, it is essentially limoncello, but instead of using lemon zest, orange zest is used instead.
-I think typically blood oranges are used, however, most orange zest will still work a treat for this recipe.
+Well, it is essentially limoncello, but instead of using lemon zest, you use orange zest instead.
+I think typically blood oranges are the oranges of choice, however, most orange zest will still work a treat for this recipe.

 I took inspiration from a recipe over at Good Food and followed this to make a Christmasy version of the refreshing liqueur.
 Just call me Miss Claus! 🤶